calliecameron/pi-server/README.md

 basic setup of any Debian/Raspbian Jessie or Ubuntu 16.04 server - not just a Pi.
 All the other folders are Pi-specific, though.

+The scripts should be run as a non-root user with sudo access, so you may need to create one manually first.

 Updates
 -------